wkrueger/typescript-gitbook/the-class-a-creature-which-spans-both-realms.md

 }
 ```

-> The operator `!` can be postponed to any identifier to tell TypeScript that you assume it will never be null.
+> The operator `!` can be postponed to a concrete identifier to tell TypeScript that you assume it will not be null.
 > Ex: If `person` is of type `Person | undefined`, then `person!` will be of type `Person`.

 * Access modifiers (`private`, `protected` and `public`) are a thing; Yet again, they only serve as hints to the type-checker.
 A `private` declared property will still be emitted and visible in JS code.